The 2013 National EMS Scope of Practice requires in its Skill Set that paramedics be trained in the use of the Morgan Lens.

 Why is MorTan's Medi-Duct ideal for EMS use?

 When used with the Morgan Lens, the Medi-Duct (part number MT63) provides a convenient method for the collection of the irrigating solution.
 Attached to the side of the face below the injured eye, the Medi-Duct collects and wicks the outflow into a basin or other collection device.
-It is especially useful when transporting the patient as there is no need to continually change saturated blue pads or towels, and both the patient and the inside of your ambulance will remain drier.
+It is especially useful when transporting the patient as there is no need to continually change saturated blue pads or towels, so it will help to keep both the patient and the inside of your ambulance dry.
 Please refer to our Accessories page for more information.

 How can MorTan's Delivery Set help me?